kianoding/From-Spreadsheet-to-Garment-Tag/Tutorial/Introduction.md

 Python Automation for Fashion Archives

 ### Introduction
 This tutorial teaches archivists to automate garment label creation using Python.
 We'll transform a CSV spreadsheet into professional bag tags for fashion collections, processing 30 items into a print-ready PDF document in seconds rather than hours.
+You need to have a Google Account to run this on Google Colab/if you have Visual Studio Code, the code should run perfectly fine.
 Our implementation combines four essential Python libraries:

 - [ReportLab](https://www.reportlab.com/docs/reportlab-userguide.pdf): creates PDF documents with exact layout and formatting